mosdef-hub/foyer/docs/source/index.rst

 Credits
 ~~~~~~~

-Various sub-portions of this library may be independently distributed
-under different licenses.
-See those files for their specific terms.

 This material is based upon work supported by the National Science
 Foundation under grants NSF ACI-1047828 and NSF ACI-1535150.
 Any
 opinions, findings, and conclusions or recommendations expressed in this